Medical Beta Reading Services

 I am also an author.
-I have four murder mysteries in print and another set to release this year.
+I have six murder mysteries in print and another set to release next year.
 I love writing, and I love mysteries, and I love helping fellow writers.
 (Just ask my writers' group!)
 Let me help you, too.
 Because getting the details right means building credibility with your fan base, which means more books, and (if you care about this sort of thing) more sales.

 It's a win/win/win.
 Your readers get a book they can enjoy.
 You get the warm glow of a job well done.
 And the world will be a better place with your work in it.